 |BETTER||CBA Awards Luncheon March 12th; RSVP by February 28th|

-- Watch for Automation.
-When you type the addresses for your message, check who is getting your e‑mail.
-Using the AutoComplete feature, Outlook will attempt to auto-fill an email address which may not be your intended recipient.
+- Watch for automation.
+When you type the addresses for your message, check who is getting your email.
+Using the AutoComplete feature, Outlook will attempt to auto-fill an email address that may not be your intended recipient.

 - BTW (By The Way).
-It may be tempting to use acronyms in the world of texting and IM (instant messaging), but only use extremely common abbreviations, such as FYI or ASAP, unless you are absolutely certain the individual receiving your email knows what they mean.
+Another reminder to add to your email best practices is to be careful of the use of acronyms.
+Although it may be tempting to use acronyms in the world of texting and DM (direct messaging), consider only adding extremely common abbreviations, such as FYI or ASAP, unless you are absolutely certain the individual receiving your email knows what they mean.

 Save Time with Prewritten Responses

-If you send a few basic messages over and over again, such as a reply to a request for product information, consider saving those responses as signatures that can be inserted into email so you don’t have to retype them.
+If you send a few basic messages over and over again, such as a reply to a request for product information or a response to a proposal, consider saving those responses as signatures that can be inserted into an email so you don’t have to retype them.
 For a majority of messages, create a default signature with your full name, position or title, phone, website, and other contact information.
 Depending on your business and use of Outlook, you may also want to include links or addresses for social media sites such as LinkedIn, Facebook, and Twitter.
-Applying these email best practices will help you create better email messages.